 Create and Maintain a Google “My Business” Profile

 When you search for local businesses in Google, the search results may include the “Local Pack,” depending on the search terms you used.
 The “Local Pack” includes the primary 3 business listings, along with a map that displays the locations of local results.
 Search for your location and your company’s primary product or service (not your business name), to see an example.
-The results that appear under the map are prime examples of companies who have mastered the art of local search.
+The results that appear under the interactive map are prime examples of companies who have mastered the art of local search.

 With all that we’ve said about making sure you’re catering to the search results in Google, you could be forgiven for thinking that’s all there is to dominating the local search results.
 But no!
 There’s more work to be done to improve your online presence by completing a robust presence on your social media platforms.